Introduction to Microsoft Exchange Server 2003

 Progent also offers MS Exchange Hosting Services based on an enterprise-class facility for Microsoft Exchange and offering high-speed Internet connectivity, dedicated firewall protection, patch and revision implementation, Help Desk services, spam and virus filtering, regular backup, continual monitoring of security and responsiveness, and comprehensive Exchange management support.
 While you are migrating from an older version of Exchange is a great time to consider moving to a remote managed data center to host Exchange Server 2016 or Exchange 2013 in order to save on facilities, equipment, and management costs.

-For companies of all sizes in the Northern California Bay Area or anywhere in the United States, Progent's Microsoft-authorized experts can provide affordable online computer assistance and IT consulting support for the whole array of Microsoft .NET Enterprise Servers.
-Progent can provide Windows Server 2016 hybrid cloud solutions, Microsoft Windows Server 2012 R2 planning support, Windows 2008 Server consulting, and Windows 2003 Server maintenance.
-Progent's planning, integration, update, and support capabilities cover system architecture, deployment, and administration help for
+For organizations of all sizes in the San Francisco region or elsewhere in the United States, Progent's Microsoft-certified consultants can provide affordable remote network help and IT consulting services for the whole array of Microsoft .NET servers.
+Progent can provide Windows Server 2019 upgrade expertise, Windows Server 2016 hybrid cloud integration, Microsoft Windows Server 2012 R2 planning and deployment support, Microsoft Windows Server 2008 R2 expertise, and Windows 2003 Server upgrade help.
+Progent's planning, installation, update, and support capabilities cover system architecture, configuration, and management help for

 security consulting, turn-key

-outsourcing, Exchange Server hosting and management, and ProSight Virtual Hosting service.
+outsourcing, Exchange Server hosting and management, and ProSight Virtual Hosting.

-Progent also offers a full array of remote PC desktop services including Windows 10 migration consulting, Microsoft Windows 8.1 expertise, Windows 7 support, moving to 64-bit computing, Microsoft Office and Office 365 collaboration support, and automating desktop configuration.
+Progent in addition offers a broad array of remote desktop services including Windows 10 planning and migration support, Microsoft Windows 8.1 configuration and support, Windows 7 technical support, preparing for to 64-bit computing, Office desktop and Office 365 integration, and streamlining desktop configuration.

-If your business requires immediate online support from a Microsoft certified network expert, refer to Progent's Emergency Online Network Help.
+If your business requires immediate remote support from a Microsoft certified engineer, go to Progent's Emergency Remote Computer Help.

 Find out more about Progent's Consulting Services for Microsoft Servers.

-If you wish to contact Progent about engineering expertise for MS Exchange Server integration or to learn more about Progent's Microsoft Exchange hosting services, call 1-800-993-9400 or go to Contact Progent.
+To ask Progent about professional assistance for Microsoft Exchange Server or to learn more about Progent's Exchange hosting services, call 1-800-993-9400 or refer to Contact Progent.